RobertvBraam/Scrutinize/README.md

 ### Vulnerability Assessment

-Identify and address potential security risks by leveraging Scrutinize's vulnerability assessment capabilities.
-Stay informed about the latest security updates for your dependencies.
-The assessment is done by scanning your dependencies with the tooling created by npm and Nuget.
-Both package managers are based on the Github Advisory Database ([npm](https://github.blog/2021-10-07-github-advisory-database-now-powers-npm-audit/) and [Nuget](https://devblogs.microsoft.com/nuget/how-to-scan-nuget-packages-for-security-vulnerabilities/)).
-The assessment will output a list of vulnerabilities contianing the package name, severity and vulnerability reference url.
+The vulnerability assessment is done by scanning the dependencies of specified project with the tooling natively integrated by npm (e.g. `npm audit`) and Nuget (e.g. `dotnet list package --vulnerable`).
+Both package managers are based on the Github Advisory Database ([npm](https://github.blog/2021-10-07-github-advisory-database-now-powers-npm-audit/) and [Nuget](https://devblogs.microsoft.com/nuget/how-to-scan-nuget-packages-for-security-vulnerabilities/)) to determine what vulnerabilities are present in the packages.
+The assessment will output a list of vulnerabilities contianing the package name, version, severity and vulnerability reference url.

 ### License Compliance

-Ensure compliance with open-source licenses by using Scrutinize to analyze and report on the licenses associated with your project's dependencies.
+Licenses are being scanned using open source tooling to analyse if dependencies are compliant to the licenses you allow.
+Tooling that are used: for npm [license-checker](https://www.npmjs.com/package/license-checker) and for Nuget [dotnet-project-licenses](https://www.nuget.org/packages/dotnet-project-licenses/2.7.1).
+The output of a License scan will be a list of the package name, version and it's license type.

 ## Usage